youngfish42/Awesome-FL/README.md

 ## fl in top conference and journal other fields

-In this section, we will summarize Federated Learning papers accepted by top conference and journal in the other fields, including [ICSE](https://dblp.org/db/conf/icse/index.html)(International Conference on Software Engineering).
+Federated Learning papers accepted by top conference and journal in the other fields, including [ICSE](https://dblp.org/db/conf/icse/index.html)(International Conference on Software Engineering).

 - [ICSE](https://dblp.org/search?q=federated%20venue%3AICSE%3A) 2023